javiersoriano/sentinel-training/Modules/Module-7-Thread Intelligent.md

 #### Prerequisites
-This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), and also you [Module 2]( Module-2-Data-Connectors.md) and enable the TAXII TI connector.
+This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), and also [Module 2]( Module-2-Data-Connectors.md) that enable the TAXII TI connector.

 ### Exercise 1: Review Thread Intelligence data and the Threat intelligence manage page